cooleydw494/codemonkeys-docs/src/assets/md/faq.md

 # FAQ

+## These docs seem a bit incomplete?

+They are, and you have my deepest sympathies if you're struggling to understand something.
+I'm working on them every day, and now that I've pushed an Alpha release, I'll be focusing on them even more.
+The [Sphinx Docs](https://sphinx.codemonkeys.lol) may be helpful, but they focus solely on documenting classes/modules API-style.

 ## Is CodeMonkeys really a framework?
 It seems more like a tool.

 I've struggled with this question myself.
 I've gone back and forth on whether to call it a framework or a tool.
 I've settled on framework because it is designed to be extended and customized.
 It is also designed to be used in a variety of ways.
 I think it is a framework that can be used as a tool via configuration alone.